How to Create Multi-Column Layouts in Notion: A Comprehensive Guide

 2. Create a block of content (such as a text block, image, or list).

-3. Create another block right below the first one.
+3. Create another block immediately below the first.
 Hover over the block’s handle (the six-dot icon) to reveal the drag option.

 5. Release the block and adjust the width by dragging the divider between the blocks.